Motor Trend (TV network): As Velocity

 By 2011, as high definition feeds of mainstream networks had become more common, HD Theater no longer filled a unique niche.
 On April 14, 2011, Discovery Communications announced that HD Theater would be re-launched as Velocity later in the year; the re-launch took place on October 4, 2011.
-The network focused primarily on automotive-oriented programming and other shows of interest to an "upscale male" audience.
+The network targeted an "upscale male" audience, and focused primarily on automotive-oriented programming.

 As Motor Trend

 On August 3, 2017, Discovery announced that it would contribute Velocity into a joint venture with the digital, live events, and direct-to-consumer businesses of automotive publisher TEN: The Enthusiast Network.
 Discovery will hold a majority stake in the venture.

 In April 2018, it was announced that TEN had been renamed the Motor Trend Group, and that Velocity would rebrand to Motor Trend Network later in 2018.
-Co-branded with the automotive magazine Motor Trend, the rebranding is part of an effort by Discovery, following its acquisition of Scripps Networks Interactive, to focus more on direct-to-consumer offerings targeting niche topics with "passionate" audiences.
+Co-branded with the automotive magazine Motor Trend, the rebranding was part of an effort by Discovery, following its acquisition of Scripps Networks Interactive, to focus more on direct-to-consumer offerings targeting niche topics with "passionate" audiences.
 Motor Trend already operates the subscription video-on-demand service Motor Trend OnDemand, and had plotted out international expansion (including a British launch of Motor Trend OnDemand in the UK in December 2017, and a forthcoming over-the-air Motor Trend television channel in Italy.

 Velocity officially rebranded as Motor Trend on November 23, 2018.